ssjunnebo/dataflow_transfer/README.md

 2. Import the new class in `dataflow_transfer/run_classes/__init__.py`
 3. Add a test fixture for the new run in `dataflow_transfer/tests/test_run_classes.py` and include it in the relevant tests
 4. Add a section for the sequencer in the config file
+5. Add a regular expression matching the run folder name of the sequencer in the CouchDB database `gs_configs`, in the document called `regex_patterns`.